DataBase Firewall a GreenSQL example

-One last necessary reflection and to be spent on the performances, the first reaction we have, for those who have never used it, is to see an intermediate node between application and DB, which would seem penalizing for the performances.
+One last necessary reflection to be spent on the performances, the first reaction we have, for those who have never used it, is to see an intermediate node between the application and DB, which would seem to penalize the performances.

 However, the caching mechanisms of GreenSQL make it possible to guarantee good performance in any case, and not to weigh down the DB Server with the same queries.

-We are not advocating GreenSQL due to above reasons but this is just for a knowledge example.
-Dbametrix is providing only remote Database Administration support for Oracle and SQL database servers including cloud servers for an instance DBaaS DBA support.
-Stay connected with our Expert DBA team club blog for more knowledge gain articles on database from this blog or from here.
+We are not advocating GreenSQL due to the above reasons, but this is just for a knowledge example.
+Dbametrix is providing only remote Database Administration support for Oracle and SQL database servers including cloud servers for instance DBaaS DBA support.
+Stay connected with our Expert DBA team club blog for more knowledge gain articles on the database from this blog or from here.

 When you want to make a strong Oracle DBA career then you should be aware of database services and other database technology.
 Without having knowledge of Oracle internals, Oracle performance tuning, and skill of Oracle database troubleshooting you can’t be an Oracle DBA expert.